Licenser/jsxd/README.md

 -----
 Maps over an object.
 The mapping function gets two values, the first being the key (or index) and the second the value.
 Returned is the new value.

-reduce/4
+fold/3
 --------
-Reduces over an object, in the way `foldl` or `foldr` does, it's called reduced since order isn't guaranteed in objects, internally so it uses foldl.
-The reduce function gets three arguments, the key or index, the value and the accumulator, it returns a new accumulator.
+Folds over an object, in the way `foldl` or `foldr` does.
+Order isn't guaranteed in objects; so it uses `foldl` internally.
+The fold function gets three arguments, the key or index, the value and the accumulator, it returns a new accumulator.

 merge/2
 -------
-Merges two objects, different keys from both objects are combined.
-If a key exists in both objects the value from the **first** object is taken.
+Merges two objects, different keys of both objects are combined.
+If a key exists in both objects the value of the **second** object is taken.

 merge/3
 -------
-Merges two objects, different keys from both objects are combined.
-If a key exists in both objects the ConflictFn is called with three paramters, the `key`, the value from the first object and the value of the second object.
+Merges two objects, different keys of both objects are combined.
+If a key exists in both objects the ConflictFn is called with three parameters, the `key`, the value of the first object and the value of the second object.

 thread/2
 --------
-This function threads an object through a list of changing functions, it's a simple utility function to help preventing huge chains of command.
-The theated object is always entered as the last element of a call, valid calls are:
+This function threads an object through a list of changing functions, it's a simple utility function to help preventing huge chains of commands.
+The treated object is always entered as the last element of a call, valid calls are:

 * {[set](#set-3), Key, Value}